gnomad-cloud/qa-core/README.md

 	    When I GET /
 	    Then response code should be 3xx

-I want to test-drive QA Shield
+I want to test-drive QA-Engine
 ======================================

-QA Shield is built using NodeJS.
-If you're new to node, pre-read [Getting Started](https://www.npmjs.com/package/QA Shield/tutorial).
+QA-Engine is built using NodeJS.
+If you're new to node, pre-read [Getting Started](https://www.npmjs.com/package/QA-Engine/tutorial).

-You install QA Shield as a system-wide CLI command:
+You install QA-Engine as a system-wide CLI command:

-	$ npm install QA Shield -g
+	$ npm install QA-Engine -g

 To run it simply type:

-	$ QA Shield
+	$ QA-Engine

 However, It won't do much else until we provide some feature scenarios.

-By default, QA Shield looks for ".feature" files recursively, starting in the current directory.
+By default, QA-Engine looks for ".feature" files recursively, starting in the current directory.

 I want to create my first feature
 =================================

 1) To quickly create a few examples in the ./features folder, type:

-		$ QA Shield --example
+		$ QA-Engine --example

 This will create the ./features folder and copy some simple examples.

-It will also write your default configuration to ./QA Shield.json
+It will also write your default configuration to ./QA-Engine.json

-It won't damage if you run it again, except re-save your ./QA Shield.json config.
+It won't damage if you run it again, except re-save your ./QA-Engine.json config.

-Or, you can just create the ./features folder and a default "QA Shield.json" without the examples:
+Or, you can just create the ./features folder and a default "QA-Engine.json" without the examples:

-	$ QA Shield --initialize
+	$ QA-Engine --initialize

 2) To execute your example ".feature" files, type:

-		$ QA Shield
+		$ QA-Engine

 3) If something goes wrong, enable the built-in debugger.

-		$ export DEBUG=QA Shield*
+		$ export DEBUG=QA-Engine*
-		$ QA Shield
+		$ QA-Engine

 Now, the output is verbose and colour-coded to make your life easier.

 To turn off debugging, type:

 		$ export DEBUG=
-		$ QA Shield
+		$ QA-Engine

 I want to learn some vocabulary
 ===============================

-QA Shield ships with few default vocabularies - variables, files, web apis, web apps, etc.
+QA-Engine ships with few default vocabularies - variables, files, web apis, web apps, etc.

 To discover what phrases exist in the vocabularies, type:

-	$ QA Shield --knows
+	$ QA-Engine --knows

 Let's create a trivial example of a hypothetical test case.